 Power words include terms like unbelievable, insane, and crazy.
 While these may work on social media, they can hurt your organic CTR.
 Use them sparingly, if at all.

 You’ve likely come across a YouTube video in a Featured Snippet.
 These tend to appear for “how-to” searches where the reader is looking for step-by-step instructions.

 For instance, imagine you’re stuck on the side of the road with a flat tire.
 One Google search for “How to fix a flat tire” will lead you to the following video:

-Video Snippets are just the beginning — we predict Google will continue to incorporate video into search results.
-With that in mind, it's essential to optimize your own videos for Search.
+Video Snippets are just the beginning.
+We predict Google will continue to incorporate video into search results.
+With that in mind, optimizing your videos for search is essential.

-- Add Chapters to your YouTube videos.
+- Add chapters to your YouTube videos.
 Chapters break up your video into sections, usually by topic.
 This layer of context allows viewers (and Google!) to understand the contents of a video.
-It also makes it easy for Google to use different clips from your video for Featured Snippets.

-- Include Closed Captions (CC).
+- Include closed captions (CC).
 Closed captions help YouTube and Google understand every word in your video.
-While YouTube can automatically generate captions, these aren’t always accurate so it's better to add your own manually.
+While YouTube can automatically generate captions, these aren’t always accurate, so adding your own manually is better.